Utkarsh-GIT-repo/basic/README.md

 # basic
-Basic Problems solved in this repository
+Psedu code for basic problems solved in this repository

 This repository contains all the basic problems that I have came across and solved.